mF2C/mF2C/agent/docs/policies.md

         "backupElected": true,                 // "True if (activeBackups > 0 and isLeader=True) or isCloud=True"),
-        "leaderfound": true,                   // "True if leader found by discovery or (isCloud = True || isLeader = True)"), "JOIN-MYIP": true,                     // "True if joined and IP from discovery obtained or (isCloud = True || isLeader = True)"), "wifi-iface": true                     // "True if wifi iface not empty or (isCloud = True)") }
+        "leaderfound": true,                   // "True if leader found by discovery or (isCloud = True || isLeader = True)"), "JOIN-MYIP": true,                     // "True if joined and IP from discovery obtained or (isCloud = True || isLeader = True)"), "wifi-iface": true,                    // "True if wifi iface not empty or (isCloud = True)") "agent-resource": true                 // "True if agent resource created" }
     ```